hwaien/hwaien.github.io/_posts/2023-04-12-dev-container-intro.md

 After painstaking development environment setup, teams often still end up with subtle inconsistencies among team members' development environments, causing inconsistent experiences that distract, frustrate, and hinder the team to build software efficiently.

-Such efficiency loss is especially hard to ignore for projects involving many developers (such as open-source projects) and for developers working on many projects (such as software consultants).
+This efficiency loss is especially hard to ignore for projects involving many developers (such as open-source projects) and for developers working on many projects (such as software consultants).

 ## Development environment snapshots reduce setup pains